|Peck Ledge, CT|

 In 2004, the Coast Guard said that it plans to put 100 tons of granite riprap around the east side of the tower, and some step-cut stones on the west side to make access by boat easier for maintenance crews.

 In May 2014, Peck Ledge Lighthouse, deemed excess by the Coast Guard, was made available under the guidelines of the National Historic Lighthouse Preservation Act “to eligible entities defined as Federal Agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes.”
-If a new custodian is not found, the lighthouse will be sold at auction.
+When a new custodian was not found, an online auction for the lighthouse opened in July 2015 and closed on September 15, 2015 with a high bid of $235,000.
+A total of six bidders participated in the auction.

 Located just over two miles offshore from